ascott1/ethical-web-dev/web-apps-privacy-security/02-privacy.md

 The site [DoNotTrack.us](http://donottrack.us/), created and maintained by Stanford and Princeton researchers Jonathan Mayer and Arvind Narayanan, helpfully offers web server configurations and templates for web application frameworks in ASP, Java, Perl, PHP, and Django.

-Here is the recommended code when working with the Django framework, offers a good example for any framework or language:
+Here is the recommended code when working with the Django framework, which offers a good example for any framework or language:

 ```
 DoNotTrackHeader = "DNT"